xHENAI/Mononoke/readme.txt

 details for the admin in 'user.php'.
 In the link below, you can find a detailed explanation of what is what in the file:
 ------> https://github.com/xHENAI/Mononoke/wiki/What-is-what...%3F <------
-After you did that, go to 'install.php' and simply click anywhere.
+After you did that, open the site in your Browser and simply click anywhere.
 Yeah.
+Let it Lain!
 After you installed Mononoke, you will be redirected to a login page.
 The login data are by default admin:admin123 (username:password).
 Make sure to edit them later on if the feature is available.